-I’m referring to types of things that as a designer you don’t want to see repeated in the built environment again.
+I’m referring to the types of things you would’t want to see repeated in the built environment again.
 If only it was up to you.

-Viewing the world through a design lens forces you to constantly be looking at what is working and what isn’t working in our living and working environments and to continually ask, “why?” or “why not?”
+So, how can design help to save the world?
+I don’t claim to have all the answers, but I have a few ideas.
+First, viewing the world through a design lens forces us to constantly be noticing what is working and what isn’t working in our living and working environments and to continually ask, “why?” or “why not?”